satyanandasahu/SpringAnnotationRESTAPIupdate/README.md

 Run this maven command to create a war artifact <b> mvn clean package -Pwar </b>

 To run the jar file navigate to the targat folder in command prompt then run this command <b> java - jar PersonalInformationRestAPI-0.0.1-SNAPSHOT.jar </b>
 Hit this URL <b> http://localhost:8080/welcomemessage </b>after the successful start of embbeded tomcat.
-You everything goes well you will get this message <b> Welcome to Personal Information Portal </b>
+If everything goes well you will get this message <b> Welcome to Personal Information Portal </b>

 To run the war file, deploye it on the external tomcat.
 Hit this URL <b> http://localhost:8080/<applicationcontext>/welcomemessage </b>after the successful start of embbeded tomcat.
-You everything goes well you will get this message <b> Welcome to Personal Information Portal </b>
+If everything goes well you will get this message <b> Welcome to Personal Information Portal </b>
 Here applicationcontext is PersonalInformationRestAPI-0.0.1-SNAPSHOT

 war: Web Application Archive